Dmytro777-lab/hogwarts_team_7/README.md

 ## Installation

-To install the Pirate Ledger module, use the following command:
+To install the Hogwarts module, use the following command: